dessalines/flowchat/README.md

 # chat-websocket

 # TODO
-- Front page is the list of discussions.
-  - Needs to have smart scrolling
-  - Voting needs to work on these
-  - Beautiful dynamic-card front page, like reddit-sync flowed view(with bootstrap cards), with popular tags.
 - Create discussion page
 - Toastr / whatever messages for errors, message notifications
 - Poll every so often for new messages.